 Some employers, especially large corporations, also offer benefits packages to employees.
 These insurance packages, co-funded by employer and employee, often help cover health care and health equipment costs (such as prescription medications and eyeglasses) and may include contributions to retirement savings plans.

 Certification and training

 Many positions within the manufacturing industry are considered trades, including electrician, millwright, and sheet metal worker.
-(For a full listing of trades, visit the Ontario College of Trades website.)
+(For a full listing of trades, visit the Ontario College of Trades website.
+Also, in Fall, 2019, the Ontario government launched a new website on Skilled Trades.)
 Trades are regulated and certification is ultimately required by those employed in these roles.
 Certification is gained through an apprenticeship, which requires completion of classroom work, as well as mentorship on the job.
 It typically takes two to five years to complete an apprenticeship.
 See our posts on Training programs in various occupations and A guide to loans for newcomers to cover licensing and training.